enquiries@mechatechsystems.co.uk

 The AVDS won the Magnox I4 Innovation Award, and MechaTech Systems were highly commended by the Nuclear Decommissioning Authority.

-CASE STUDY: FREEZE DRYER CUSTOMISED FOR ARCHAEOLOGICAL CONSERVATORS
+CASE STUDY: FREEZE DRYER FOR ARCHAEOLOGICAL ARTEFACTS

 CUSTOMER REQUIREMENTS: